joshmaglione/CS102-Jupyter/README.md

   <img src="https://mybinder.org/badge_logo.svg" alt="Binder"/>
 </a>

 Launches this repository in a Jupyter Notebook in your browser.
-Binder takes a while to start up (a few minutes).
+Sometimes Binder can take a few minutes to start, but it should usually be quick.
 This way you do not have to install anything on your computer.

 ---